 Operational risk is a growing concern for many firms.
-With an increase in regulation, business complexity, the role of critical processes and systems, and the new wave of emerging technologies, operational risk will continue to grow in scale and significance for many firms.
-In this class, we will examine the features that make operational risk measurement challenging.
-We will review best practices for managing operational risk with special emphasis on its prevention and control and how leadership of the function can best be undertaken.
-The material is presented through real-life case studies, allowing us to explore how operational risk is handled by organizations and how failure to contain it can often lead to regulation and reputational harm.
+With an increase in regulation, business complexity, the role of critical processes and systems, and the new wave of emerging technologies, financial risk will continue to grow in scale and significance for many firms.
+Therefore, this operational risk course will examine the features that make operational risk measurement challenging.
+We will review best practices for financial risk management with special emphasis on its prevention and control and how risk management leadership can best be undertaken.
+The material is presented through real-life case studies, allowing us to explore credit risk, market risk and how operational risk is handled by organizations and how failure to contain it can often lead to regulation and reputational harm.

-The focus will be on the importance of operational risk in the financial services industry and the development of organizational capabilities to address it, including the communication of operational risk metrics, such as Key Risk Indicators (KRIs).
-We will review in detail the Basel methodologies for calculating economic capital for operational risk and examine advanced tools for operational risk preparation, including stress testing and scenario analysis.
-We will also examine operational risk in the context of an Enterprise Risk Management (ERM) framework.
-This course also presents how teams make decisions about operational risk and how the organizational culture impacts risk reporting, operational risk management, and the strategy of firms.
+The focus of the operational risk training will be on the importance in the financial services industry and the development of organizational capabilities to address it, including the communication of operational risk metrics, such as Key Risk Indicators (KRIs).
+For example, we will review in detail the Basel methodologies for calculating economic capital for operational risk management and examine advanced tools for operational risk preparation, including stress testing and scenario analysis.
+In addition, we will examine operational risk in the context of an Enterprise Risk Management (ERM) framework.
+This operational risk management course also presents how teams make decisions about operational risk and how the organizational culture impacts risk reporting, operational risk management, and strategic risk.

 How you will benefit

 - Learn best practices for managing operational risk

 - Understand the metrics and methodologies for operational risk measurement

 - Risk management leadership: know how to lead operational risk teams

 - Understand operational risk and Enterprise Risk Management (ERM) framework

 - Learn more about linkages between operational risk, regulation, and brand harm